b-lamer/b-lamer/README.md

 # 💫Hi, I'm Sam!
-💻I'm working on starting or continuing a number of projects, both tech and non tech related.<br>   -The primary one I'm currently working on is getting a notion site set up to display my project progress! <br>🌱As for learning, I'm working on learning everything I can from my hobbies!<br>
+💻I'm working on starting or continuing a number of projects, both tech and non tech related.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-The primary one I'm currently working on is getting a notion site set up to display my project progress!<br>

+🌱As for learning, I'm working on learning everything I can from my hobbies!<br>

 # 📊 GitHub Stats:
 ![](https://github-readme-streak-stats.herokuapp.com/?user=b-lamer&theme=catppuccin_latte&hide_border=false)<br/>